mcorah/mcorah.github.io/_pages/presentations.md

 nav: true
 nav_order: 2
 ---
-## **Talking Robotics:** Active Perception and Exploration with Teams of Robots: From Simulation to Subterranean
+## **Talking Robotics:** Active Perception and Exploration with Teams of Robots --- From Simulation to Subterranean

 This seminar talk presents most of the work from my thesis along with a brief discussion of my time at JPL competing in the DARPA Subterranean Challenge.